Franchise: Alone in the Dark aka: Alone In The Dark 2

 Gameplay Ally Immortality: Despite following you around for a good portion of the game, Sarah Flores in the 2008 Alone in the Dark is unkillable, and won't even be targeted by monsters.
 She vanish into nothingness if you die and respawn, but she'll either teleport at the destination or just be ignored until the next gameplay segment.
 It's mostly one of the game's many glitches.

-Game-Breaking Bug: 2008 Alone in the Dark seem to be made of these.
-One of the biggest problems with the much-hated 59th Street Scrappy Level is that your vehicle can and will get stuck into invisible walls.
+In the 59th Street level you'll find that your vehicle can and will get stuck into invisible walls.
 The rest of the game doesn't get much better; driving never outgrows the invisible walls, which also invade jumping puzzles, while combat is helplessly random due to both the accuracy required (enemies have only specific weak spots) and the problematic collision detection.

 In the original Alone In The Dark, if (when) you lose, one of the zombies in the house may bring you to a certain altar, in front of a certain tree.
 A Fate Worse than Death.

-In part 3 if you are killed by the ghost cowboys, there a scene of your body strung up upside down with the ghost gathered around you.
+In the third game, if you are killed by the ghost cowboys, there a scene of your body strung up upside down with the ghost gathered around you.

 Gameplay Roulette: The 2008 Alone in the Dark features so many different gameplay genres, it's hard to categorize exactly what the "main" gameplay genre of the game is.